Chapter 22 BWV 38 Aus tiefer Not schrei ich zu dir

 The twenty-first cantata of the cycle for the twenty-first Sunday after Trinity.

-The balanced structure of this cantata is typical of the second cycle although it is particularly noteworthy for containing one of its three trios.
-As always, when a great composer does a thing rarely, it is worth close inspection because it is very likely to be something special.
+The balanced structure of this cantata is typical of the second cycle although an unusual and noteworthy feature is the inclusion of one of its three trios.
+As always, when a great composer does a thing rarely, it is worth close inspection because it is very likely to be rather special.
 This is undoubtedly true of this particular trio; it is an indisputable gem and arguably the most inspired of the three.

 Its central position, flanked on each side by a recitative and chorus (or trio), certainly marks its significance.
 The main theme, stated by the oboes and latterly voice, is built upon a shape of four notes which bears the same contour and rhythmic structure of a motive embedded within the chorale's first two phrases.

 The melodic shape and repeated bass figuration of the opening bars.

 (The full ritornello theme may be accessed from the home page).

 The opening line of text is----I hear in the midst of my anguish----and the tenor voice is placed very much ‘in the midst’ of the four-part texture, below the two oboes and above the bass line.
 The oft repeated bass figure, yet another version of the 'joy' motive, albeit here within a moderating minor context, is a diminution of a rhythm which occurs in most of the chorale phrases.